 Some of the more common tasks and chores performed by the credentialed Nurse (RN), Licensed Practical Nurse (LPN), Certified Nursing (CNA) or Home Health Aid (HHA) include assistance with bathing, dressing, personal hygiene, meal preparation and medication reminders.
 The caregiver may also be able to provide services such as transportation and errands, light housekeeping and laundry, to mention a few.
 The goal of the caregiver's service is to keep the individual as independent as possible while providing safe and reliable assistance as needed.
 For a complete listing of tasks and chores the caregiver may provide, please refer to our Services page.

 -Answered by Kristi O'Neal, Client Care Liaison & Certified Senior Advisor

 Rates are based on the type of services you require and the rate requested by the care provider who is providing the services to you.
 You may contact our office at 1-877-798-5716 and a Client Care Liaison will assist you.

 There are many options for paying for in home care, in addition to your existing financial assets and reverse mortgages.
 If you have a Long Term Care insurance policy (10% of Americans do), it is the most popular method to pay for private duty care.
 Whole Life policies and combined Long Term Care/Life Insurance policies may also be tapped for your long term care needs.

--Answered by Jim Mark, Chief Operating Officer at American In-Home Care
+-Answered by Jim Mark, Chief Operating Officer at American In-Home Care, LLC

 At Advocate In-Home Care client satisfaction is our #1 priority.
 In the consumer directed care model you are in charge.
 If this should occur, contact our office immediately and our client care coordinators will promptly refer another care provider to fulfill your needs.